Piercing Aftercare Guide.

 Next take a cotton bud and soak it in the solution.
 Clean thoroughly around the front and back of the piercing, removing any “crusties.”
 Crusties caused by a light yellow / white discharge are perfectly normal to see throughout your healing time.

 When you have finished rinse with clean warm water and dry the piercing thoroughly on a clean piece of kitchen roll or paper towel as moist piercings attract bacteria!
-Avoid using cotton wool or cheap toilet roll as they can leave behind fibres and don’t use towels because they can harbour a lot of bacteria, dirt and dead skin.
+Avoid using cotton wool or cheap toilet roll as they can leave behind fibres and don’t use bath or hand towels because they can harbour a lot of bacteria, dirt and dead skin.

 Now is a good time to ensure the balls on your jewellery are on nice and tight while the piercing is crust-free and your hands are clean!
 Remember: Lefty Loosy, Righty Tighty.